-- (a) where the goods have been sold without any stipulation as to credit ; - (b) where the goods have been sold on credit, but the term of credit has expired ; - (c) where the buyer becomes insolvent.

-(2) The seller may exercise his right of lien notwithstanding that he is in possession of the goods as agent or bailee for the buyer.
+- (1) where the goods have been sold without any stipulation as to credit; - (2) where the goods have been sold on credit, but the term of has expired; where the buyer becomes insolvent. - (3) | The seller may exercise his right of lien notwithstanding that he is in

-48. Part delivery-Where an unpaid seller has made part delivery of the goods, he may exercise his right of lien on the remainder, unless such part delivery has been made under such circumstances as to show an agreement to waive the lien.
+49. Part delivery.- Where an unpaid seller has made part delivery of the goods, he may exercise his right of lien on the remainder, unless such part delivery has been made under such circumstance as to show an agreement to waive the lien.

-49. Termination of lien.-(1) The unpaid seller of goods loses his lien thereon-
+50. Termination of lien.- (1) The unpaid seller of goods loses his lien thereon-

-- (a) when he delivers the goods to a carrier or other bailee for the purpose of transmission to the buyer without reserving the right of disposal of the goods ; - (b) when the buyer or his agent lawfully obtains possession of the goods ; - (c) by waiver thereof.
+(1) | when he delivers the goods to a carrier or other bailee for the purpose of transmission to the buyer without reserving the right of disposal of the goods;

+(2) when the buyer or his agent lawfully obtains possession of the goods; by waiver thereof.

-(2) The unpaid seller of goods, having a lien thereon, does not lose his lien by reason only that he has obtained a decree for the price of the goods.
+(3) | The unpaid seller of goods, having a lien thereon, does not lose his lien by reason only that he has obtained a decree for the price of the goods.
 Stoppage in Transit

-50. Right of stoppage in transit.-Subject to the provisions of this Act, when the buyer of goods becomes insolvent, the unpaid seller who has parted with the possession of the goods has the right of stopping them in transit, that is to say, he may resume possession of the goods as long as they are in the course of transit, and may retain them until payment or tender of the price.
+51. Right of stoppage in transit.- Subject to the provisions of this Act, when the buyer of goods becomes insolvent, the unpaid seller who has parted with the possession of the goods has the right of stopping them in transit, that is to say, he may resume possession of the goods as long as they are in the course of transit, and may retain them until the payment or tender of the price.

-51. Duration of transit.-(1) Goods are deemed to be in course of transit from the time when they are delivered to a carrier or other bailee for the purpose of transmission to the buyer, until the buyer or his agent in that behalf takes delivery of them from such carrier or other bailee.
+52. Duration of transit.- (1) Goods are deemed to be in course of transit from the time when they are delivered to a carrier or other bailee for the purpose of transmission to the buyer, until the buyer or his agent in that behalf takes delivery of them from such carrier or other bailee.